 Meghan adds, "Be open to solo experiences.
 Making time to do things by yourself if there's something you're interested in gets you talking to people you don't talk to every day and out of your comfort zone."

 An ideal relationship is about putting another before yourself, so what could be better training than philanthropy?
 This past summer, Matt and Amanda volunteered to ride in Bike Beyond, an initiative of the global diabetes nonprofit (and Nick Jonas passion project!)
 Beyond Type 1.
 The 10-week cycling tour spanned 70 cities from New York to San Francisco, and for the first few weeks riders were broken into teams.
 "Amanda and I ended up randomly in the same group almost every day," says Matt.
 They'd spend 8 to 12 hours a day in conversation while biking and raising funds for BT1.
 "We were in such an adventurous setting, it was the exercise endorphins, but also the way we relied on each other," says Amanda of what attracted her to Matt so quickly.
-"Matt was taking care of everyone else, like figuring out how to manage everyone's blood sugars."
+"Matt was taking care of everyone — figuring out how to keep everyone safe while biking and endurance-riding on the road.
+He is a great protector and that was shining through."
 Matt and Amanda decided they were "together" just as they crossed into Colorado.
 "Now it's our favorite state," he jokes.
 But when they told the rest of the group, "They thought we'd been together since the end of the first week," says Amanda.
 A month after the tour ended, Amanda moved from San Francisco to Toronto, where Matt lives, and just accepted a job at a small diabetes charity focused mostly on kids.
 They got engaged this month.

 Their remarks on organized kindness leading to kindred spirits?